ibm-cloud-docs/power-iaas/Network-security-group.md

 ---

 A network security group (NSG) is used to define security rules to allow or deny specific network traffic that is related to resources provisioned in an {{site.data.keyword.powerSysFull}} workspace.
 You can create NSGs in the Power Virtual Server environment to inspect and filter network traffic between resources in {{site.data.keyword.powerSys_notm}} workspaces.
-This new capability is available when creating new PER-enabled workspaces.
-Existing workspaces will be able to support NSGs after a migration process is completed within the PowerVS data centers scheduled to be completed by June 2025.
 {: shortdesc}